Medical Loss Ratio Rebates FAQs

 What counts as expenses that improve health care quality?

-Common types of expenses that count as expenses that improve health care quality include amounts Cigna spends on:
+Common types of expenses that count as expenses that improve health care quality include amounts Cigna Healthcare spends on:

 - Programs to help individuals manage serious conditions such as cancer or heart disease